 How to Make Bias Tape for Sewing Projects

-Now you can start to sew all your bias strips together.
+Now you can start to sew all your strips together.
 You’ll end up with seams like this.

 How to Make Bias Tape for Sewing Projects